Indian Ocean 2025

-The 2 part Brain Waves Challenge involves rowing across the Atlantic and Indian Oceans – creating a unique environment to generate critical and invaluable research data for Parkinson’s Disease and PTSD, directly from those living with these conditions.
+Indian Ocean 2025 is the second part of the Brain Waves Challenge which involves rowing across the Atlantic and Indian Oceans – creating a unique environment to generate critical and invaluable research data for Parkinson’s Disease and PTSD, directly from those living with these conditions.

 Part 1 complete!